 How to get to Anuradhapura

-As with all the major tourist attractions in Sri Lanka, Anuradhapura is well connected.
+As with all the major tourist attractions in Sri Lanka, Anuradhapura is well connected to the other places to visit in Sri Lanka.
 In order to get there from Negombo, take a bus to Kurunegala, then change and take a bus to Anuradhapura.
 The trip can last anything between 3 and 6 hours, depending on the traffic and on the frequency of the buses.
 The overall journey shouldn’t cost more than 400 Rupees.

 The Royal Rock Temple of Dambulla is one of the most famous places to visit in Sri Lanka.
 It is a large and incredibly well preserved cave temple located on a rock that rises at 160 meters above the surrounding plains.
 There’s a total of 5 caves containing statues and paintings in the protected area, though apparently there’s many more caves in the vicinity.